m0namon/cookies/recipe.md

  * Sift dry ingredints and blend them into the main bowl.

- * Stir in chocolate chips.
+ * Stir in chocolate chunks.

  * Roll large spoonfuls of cookie dough into balls, then drop onto ungreased cookie sheet.
 Dough balls should be well separated on sheet.